grzesiek-galezowski/tdd-ebook/manuscript/220_Designing_for_composabiity_interfaces.md

 Actually, it would, but it would also strip us from another very important aspect of our design approach that I did not mention explicitly until now.
 This aspect is: roles.
 When we use interfaces, we can say that each interface stands for a role for a real object to play.
 When these roles are explicit, they help design and describe the communication between objects.

-Let's look at an example of how not using defining explicit roles removes some clarity from the design.
+Let's look at an example of how not defining explicit roles removes some clarity from the design.
 This is a sample method that sends some messages to two recipients held as interfaces:

 ```csharp
 //role players: